agnivesh13/niyantrana/ml/RESULTS.md

 tool: missing an at-risk person costs more than a false alarm that resolves with a confirmatory blood test.

-**All three conditions the pitch promised now exist.** v1 shipped fatty liver only, and even that was computed from `Math.random()` biomarkers.
+**All three conditions are scored from one feature set**, which is the point: they share an underlying metabolic process, so a person flagged for one is worth screening for the others.

 ## 9. The fatty-liver AUROC of 0.958 is close to a tautology